It Just Feels Right

 Mexico City feels right and so does Oaxaca.

 As I sit here in a cafe on my last day of this five-week trip, I know that Mexico feels right.
 So much so that I’m not ready to leave, a first when it comes to my long summer trips.
 I’m always ready to go back home, but I feel at home here.
-It feels very comfortable here in a way that I haven’t really experienced before.
+Whatever I plan for my future, I know that Mexico will be a big part of it.